dmbarbour/glas/docs/GlasApps.md

 Effect API:

 * **await:TimeStamp** - response is unit or failure.
-Fails if time-of-commit is less awaited timestamp, otherwise succeeds.
+Response is unit if estimated time-of-commit is greater than awaited timestamp, otherwise succeeds.

-We don't know time-of-commit before actually committing.
-This is resolved by using an estimated time of commit to guide the judgement, e.g. based on a history of how long the transaction takes to compute.

-If the estimate is just a little high, we can delay if necessary to make the highest observed await timestamp true.
-If the estimate is just a little low, we can check for conflicts with recent transactions then insert the transaction in the logical past.
-Otherwise, we rollback and recompute.
-It's best to estimate a just little high.
+If the estimate is just a little high, we can delay actual commit based on highest successful await timestamp.
+Other cases are more complicated, and the best solution is often to make a new estimate, rollback, and recompute.
+A good runtime should aim for estimates to be just a little high.

 *Note:* I propose use of Windows NT time for the TimeStamp.
 That is, number of 100ns intervals since midnight Jan 1, 1601 UT.
 This is significantly more precision than we're ever likely to use.

 ### Asynchronous Tasks

-For effects that do not complete immediately within a transaction, the environment can create a task to run in the background then immediately return a `(send, recv)` channel pair for interaction with the task.
+For effects that do not complete immediately within a transaction, the environment can allocate a task to run in the background then immediately return a `(send, recv)` channel pair for interaction with this task.

-Valid interactions over this channel pair might be described by a session type.
+Valid interactions aren't limited to request-response and might be described by a session type.
 As a convention, it should normally be possible to terminate interaction with a 'fin' token, releasing the IO resource.

 ## Console App Effects API

+Console applications are my initial target.
+I don't need full potential of Unix apps, just enough to cover command line tooling and web servers.

+Requirements:

+* access to stdio resources, isatty
+* environment variables
+* file access - whole-file read and write, streaming read and write
+* network access - TCP and UDP sockets is sufficient
+* termination/exit

 ## Web App Effects API

+## Other Effects APIs

+It might be useful to develop application APIs specific to android, web-server components, etc..